Order LABRIFORMES (part 1): Family LABRIDAE (a-h)

 Austrolabrus maculatus (Macleay 1881) spotted, referring to distinct black spot on each scale on operculum and upper part of body, spots becoming smaller below the middle and disappearing towards belly

-Bodianus Bloch 1790 tautonymous with B. bodianus (=rufus), latinization of Bodiano, variant of Pudiano, Portuguese name of larger labroid fishes in Brazil; according to Jordan & Evermann (1896), derived from from pudor, modesty, cognate with Doncella, Señorita and similar vernacular names given to larger and plainly colored fishes
+Bodianus Bloch 1790 tautonymous with B. bodianus (=rufus), Latinization of Bodiano, variant of Pudiano, Portuguese name of larger labroid fishes in Brazil; according to Jordan & Evermann (1896), derived from from pudor, modesty, cognate with Doncella, Señorita and similar vernacular names given to larger and plainly colored fishes

 Subgenus Bodianus